Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Model and method

-In formal terms, the graph can be described by a $M$-by-$M$ Laplacian matrix $\hat{L}$.
+In formal terms, the graph can be described by a $M\times M$ Laplacian matrix $\hat{L}$.
 The off-diagonal entries of $\hat{L}$ accommodate edge weights connecting vertices, and the diagonal entries are degrees of those vertices.
 The partitioning can be solved by Fiedler's theory of spectral clustering~\cite{Fiedler73, Fiedler75},

-The second smallest eigenvalue $\lambda_2$ measures the algebraic connectivity of the graph.
-The corresponding eigenvector $\mathbf{f}_2$ is referred as the \textit{Fiedler vector}, which reflects how the vertices are clustered and plays the role of a phase diagram in the context of TK-SVM~\cite{Liu19, Greitemann19b}.
+As $\hat{L}$ is positive semi-defined, the smallest possible eigenvalue is $\lambda_1 = 0$, corresponding to a trivial eigenvector $(1 \, 1\, \dots \, 1)^{\rm T}$.
+The second smallest eigenvalue $\lambda_2$ measures the algebraic connectivity of the graph~\cite{Fiedler73, Fiedler75}.
+The corresponding eigenvector $\mathbf{f}_2$ is referred to as the \textit{Fiedler vector}, which reflects how the vertices are clustered and plays the role of a phase diagram in the context of TK-SVM~\cite{Liu19, Greitemann19b}.
 We refer to Appendix~\ref{app:graph} for details.